copleykj/socialize-linkable-model/README.md

 Like.appendSchema(LinkableModel.LinkableSchema);
 ```

-Now that we have a `Like` class which is Linkable, lets create a `Post` class extending `LinkedModel`.
+Now that we have a `Like` class which is Linkable, lets create a `Post` class extending `LinkParent`.

 ```javascript
 import { LinkParent, LinkableModel } from 'meteor/socialize:linkable-model';